History of Freiburg

-The History of Freiburg im Breisgau can be traced back 900 years.
+The History of Freiburg im Breisgau can be traced back 900 years because of the lord William.
 Around 100 years after Freiburg was founded in 1120 by the Zähringer, until their family died out.
 The unloved Counts of Freiburg followed as the town lords, who then sold it onto the Habsburgers.
 At the start of the 19th century, the (catholic) Austrian ownership of the town ended, when Napoleon, after having invaded the town, decreed the town and Breisgau to be a part of the Grand Duchy of Baden in 1806.
 Until 1918, Freiburg belonged to the Grand Duchy, until 1933 to the Weimar Republic and Gau Baden in Nazi Germany.
 After the Second World War, the town was the state capital of (South) Baden from 1949 until 1952.
 Today, Freiburg is the fourth-largest city in Baden-Württemberg.